AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 cd another_directory/
 pwd
 ls
-head yet_another_text_file.txt
+head file_E.txt
 ```

 Great.
 But now how do we get back 'up' to the directory above us?
-One way would be to provide an absolute path, like `cd ~/bash_intro/`, but there is also a handy shortcut. `../` is a relative path that specifies "up" one level – one directory – from wherever we currently are.
+One way would be to provide an absolute path, like `cd ~/bash_intro/`, but there is also a handy shortcut. `..` is a relative path that specifies "up" one level – one directory – from wherever we currently are.
 So we can provide that as the positional argument to `cd` to get back to where we started, and then double check with `pwd` to show where we are and `ls` to list what's here:

 ```
-cd ../
+cd ..
 pwd
 ls
 ```